Recovery is just a phone call away.

 • Increased Crime: Addiction increases crime rates.
 Individuals commit theft, forgery, and fraud to support habits, harming communities and burdening law enforcement.

 • Health Effects: Chronic opioid use causes severe health effects.
-Health issues include respiratory depression, heart problems, and increased infectious disease risk due to needle sharing.
+Health issues include respiratory depression, heart problems, and increased infectious diseases due to needle sharing.
 Overdose presents a significant and fatal risk.

 • Social Effects: Addiction leads to social effects, including strained relationships and social isolation.
 Families of addicted individuals experience emotional and financial stress.